islamhaqq/UnrealEngineDeepDive/README.md

 function may call (push onto the stack) other (nested) functions that it depends on, and as a result, a particular function cannot complete execution until all its nested functions are completed (popped) first.

-This is called the _Program Stack_.
-And each item on the stack (a block of memory) is called a _stack frame_.
+This is stack for function calls is called the _Program Stack_, and each item on the stack (a block of memory) is called a _stack frame_.
 Whenever a function is called (by another function), the operating system stores all local variables declared in the function and the contents of CPU registers for the function to utilize in this stack frame.
 This stack frame is popped when the called function is returned, but the caller needs to continue execution from where it left off.
 Thus, the